Planteome/plant-ontology/README.md

 The current Release file of the Plant Ontology, in OBO format.
 All relations that are inferred are asserted in the release process

 * po.owl

 The current release file of the Plant Ontology, in OWL format.
 All relations that are inferred are asserted in the release process

+* po-basic.obo

+The current Release file of the Plant Ontology, in OBO format, with only the is_a and part_of relations.

 # Ontology Editors Guide